soyrochus/hog/README.md

 ## Installation

-Obtain a clone of this repository
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install [pipenv](https://pipenv.pypa.io/en/latest/).
+Obtain a clone of this repository.
+The script is using Python which needs to be installed as well as the package manager [pip](https://pip.pypa.io/en/stable/).
+The latter must be used to install [pipenv](https://pipenv.pypa.io/en/latest/).
 Use pipenv to install the application dependencies.

 ```bash
 $ pip install pipenv  #install manually dependency